yuchenjohnlin/fullstackopen/part6/Notes.md

 Usually when you want to call apis, you wouldn't do it directly in the reducer, but redux thunk can create a reducer (kind of like wraping the reducer with another layer  of function) to provide a better code structure

+In summary, the Redux Toolkit doesn't change the underlying principles, but it fixes the problem of "too much boilerplate" that historically made Redux difficult and time-consuming to use.
+It makes Redux much more modern and efficient to write, especially when paired with the useSelector and useDispatch hooks

+Then to React Query, a lot of people found out that Redux is an overkill after Query came out because a lot of the states in the store are used to keep track of API data, which could be done by React query.

+Only several states are managed by Redux.
+This led to redux being a overkill where using built in useReducer with context is enough to handle the left states.